serpapi/serpapi-javascript/README.md

 - Accepts an optional callback.
 - Get the next page of results by calling the `.next()` method on the returned response object.
+- You can pass search parameters as the first argument instead of the engine name.
+However, you won't get auto-completions for the supported search parameters for that engine.

 #### Parameters